HP CEO expects to steady the ship in 2014, sends shares north

 Whitman said that when she joined HP, operations were in disarray, with the sales team lacking modern tools and an information-technology infrastructure.

 While HP's massive but stagnant printer division has made money, the personal computer business has been contracting as more customers switch to tablets and mobile devices.
-Whitman wants to turn HP into a major player in the corporate technology services market, now dominated by Oracle Corp, International Business Machines Corp and Cisco Systems Inc.
+Whitman wants to turn HP into a major player in the corporate technology services market, now dominated by Oracle Corp (ORCL.N), International Business Machines Corp (IBM.N) and Cisco Systems Inc (CSCO.O).

 "This time last year I was feeling HP was falling dangerously behind," Whitman said.
 "Our business units lacked a clear, crisp integrated strategy.
 Our innovation pipeline was there but wasn't being commercialized."